PsyTeachR/ads-v1/docs/01-intro.md

 By default, the upper left pane is the **source pane**, where you view, write, and edit code from files and view data tables in a spreadsheet format.
 When you first open RStudio, this pane won't display until we open a document or load in some data - don't worry, we'll get to that soon.

 The lower left pane is the **console pane**, where you can type in commands and view output messages.
-You can write code in the console to test it out, but it won't save anywhere.
+You can write code in the console to test it out.
+The code will run and can create objects in the environment, but the code itself won't be saved.
+You need to write your code into a script in the source pane to save it.

 The right panes have several different tabs that show you information about your code.
 The most used tabs in the upper right pane are the **Environment** tab and the **Help** tab.
 The environment tab lists some information about the <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>objects</a> that you have defined in your code.
 We'll learn more about the Help tab in Section\ \@ref(function-help).